basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 2. **Send to server:** It runs `ssh bas@nixos-builder agent-cli ingest --stdin` with the WAV payload.
 3. **Transcribe:** `agent-cli` calls FasterWhisper, producing raw text plus timestamps.
 4. **Polish:** The text flows into an Ollama prompt that applies my personal style guide (short sentences, no filler).
-5. **Push to clipboard:** The server emits a WebSocket message to a tiny Blink companion script (`blink://clipboard?text=...`), so the completed text pops into the iOS clipboard.
+5. **Push to clipboard:** The Shortcut puts the cleaned text on the iOS clipboard so I can paste it into the Code CLI.
 6. **Notify:** I get a haptic tap on the phone and a confirmation toast inside Blink.

 The whole loop finishes fast enough that I can dictate a git commit message, tap once, and paste it into `git commit` inside Zellij without re-typing anything.